mariellefoster/plots_and_projects/README.md

 ## Recursive Compression
 - repeatedly compresses and then displays an image.
 How compressed can something get?
 - using coding theory compression algorithms
+- model how compressed something can become
+- can you uncompress things?

 ## Cron jobs gone wild
 - what kind of strange cron jobs can I dream up? (could RC help brainstorm with this?)